webstudio-is/immerhin/README.md

 ### Containers

-Container contains a state value.
+A Container contains a state value.

-Container is an interface that implements a `dispatch(value)` method, so that a value can be propagated to all consumers.
+A container is an interface that implements a `dispatch(value)` method so that a value can be propagated to all consumers.
-Container exposes it's current value as `container.value`.
+A container exposes its current value as `container.value`.
-You can use anything to create containers, could be a Redux store, could be an observable or a minimalistic [nano state](https://github.com/kof/react-nano-state)
+You can use anything to create containers, it could be a Redux store, could be an observable or a minimalistic [nano state](https://github.com/kof/react-nano-state)

 You can use the same container instance to subscribe to the changes across the entire application.